Fringe Programme Style Guide

 It is acceptable to start a sentence with 'and' or 'but', however be careful.

-as in rock'n'roll should be written as one word with apostrophes around the 'n'.
+'n' is a contraction of 'and' resulting in the creation of one word: as in rock'n'roll should be written as one word with apostrophes around the 'n'.

-Ampersands
+Ampersands (&)

-Marks & Spencer, P&O. Otherwise, 'and' is always
+P&O. Otherwise, 'and' is always preferable.

-Eg, Marketing and Sponsorship
+Eg, Ant and Dec

 Apostrophes